-The UAE's Khazna Data Centres has announced that it will build multiple new data centers and increase its capacity in the state five-fold over the next four years.
+The UAE's Khazna Data Centers has announced that it will build multiple new data centers and increase its capacity in the state five-fold over the next four years.

 The wholesale data center provider plans to have a total of 200MW of data center capacity by 2023 - up from around 40MW currently - in order to provide vital infrastructure as companies and government agencies accelerate digitization.